Alzheimers Disease

 Why It Happens

 Alzheimers Disease arises due to factors affecting the Nervous System.
 Neurological conditions often involve disruptions in nerve signaling, inflammation of brain tissue, or structural changes in the central nervous system.
 While individual cases vary, a combination of genetic susceptibility, lifestyle factors, and environmental exposures typically contribute to the development of Alzheimers Disease.
-Early recognition of risk factors can significantly improve outcomes.

 Who Gets It / Risk Factors